dogweather/forkful/content/en/arduino/testing-and-debugging/printing-debug-output.md

   \ Arduino's mind.
 Programmers do it to track down gremlins, test assumptions, and\u2026"
 lastmod: '2024-03-13T22:45:00.323552-06:00'
 model: gpt-4-1106-preview
-summary: "Printing debug output to the serial monitor is a way to peek into an Arduino's\
+summary: Printing debug output to the serial monitor is a way to peek into an Arduino's mind.
-  \ mind.
-Programmers do it to track down gremlins, test assumptions, and\u2026"
 title: Printing debug output
 weight: 33
 ---